 Junior Club Team Championship

-Each District Union runs a Club Team Championship consisting of three junior players playing stableford off handicap over 18holes and each District net winners then compete in the Yorkshire final.
+Each District Union runs on our behalf a Club Team Championship consisting of three junior players playing stableford off handicap over 18holes and each District net winners then compete in the Yorkshire final.
 The winning Team then represent Yorkshire in the England Golf Junior Champion Club National Final at a venue in August.
-Our representative Leas Hall GC came a very respectful third in the national final.

 Junior Opens are available throughout the County and further afield, enabling the boys to broaden their playing experience on a variety of differing courses, playing under competition rules, thus giving them the skills needed to progress, including the most important life skills.
 It also allows them to meet new friends throughout the county and country.